Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 }
 ```

 Three inputs.
-That is it.
 No frame index.
 No time.
 No counter.
-Nothing that changes between frames.
+Nothing changes between frames.

 ### 4.9 Packing/unpacking functions and round-trips